 Definition of Inventory Turnover Ratio

-The inventory turnover ratio is an important financial ratio that indicates a company's ability to sell its goods.
+The inventory turnover ratio is an important financial ratio that indicates a company's past ability to sell its goods.
 Converting inventory into cash is critical for a company to pay its obligations when they are due.

 The calculation for the inventory turnover ratio is: cost of goods sold for a year divided by average inventory during the same 12 months.
 A higher inventory turnover ratio is viewed as better than a lower ratio.